tamberg/fhnw-idb/mini-challenge/README.md

 <img src="setup.jpg" width="540"/>

 ## Description
 Build a system that measures presence, temperature and filling level of a tee or coffee cup.
-Measurements should start as soon as a cup is placed, and be fast enough to record the increasing level during pouring.
-Once the cup is removed, the system shall stop recording.
-The resulting data shall be formatted as CSV and either sent to the serial monitor or printed to the console from where it can be copied and pasted to a spreadsheet.
+Measurements should start as soon as a cup is placed.
+The frequency should be fast enough to provide multiple measurements while pouring.
+Once the cup is removed, the system shall stop recordingand output the results, formatted as valid CSV to be copied into a spreadsheet.

 ## Steps
 - Setup